 Some safety margins are obvious: only a fool gets close to a tug and barge or freighter - or even takes a chance of getting too close.
 Others are based on your boat’s design: fuel range, size, speed, maneuverability, air and water draft.
-Some are determined by weather, others by the Admiral or Coast Guard, or worse, your insurance company or spouse.
+Some are determined by weather, others by the Admiral or Coast Guard, or worse, your insurance company.

 A Captain’s ego can make safety margins tricky to set and hard to follow.
 Be honest about how you handle the unexpected.
 Confidence is a good thing, but don’t let it saddle you with a slim safety margin.
 Too big a safety margin is just as bad.
 It may never be tested, and you’ll start ignoring it.
 Murphy’s Law will test your safety margins; you don’t have to go looking for trouble.
 Experience will change them.
 What’s important is that you follow them.

-Early in my Loop I watched a bigger boat come into dock with the Captain and Admiral both wearing headsets, also know as marriage savers.
+Early in my Loop I watched a bigger boat come into dock with the Captain and Admiral both wearing headsets, also known as marriage savers.
 I’m thinking “Well, that’s a bit much”.
 Later I saw another couple in a similar boat coming in with them yelling at each other and changed my mind.
 Communication is critical on the water.
 As a solo Looper, I still think headsets are a bit dorky, but if they improve communication and reduce expletives, use them!

 VHF radio makes some people sound like they’re talking with a wad of tobacco in their mouth.
 Never be afraid to ask for clarification.
 If you don’t want to offend an unfamiliar accent or don’t want to admit you need hearing aids, just lie: “You broke out, please repeat”.
 You probably have bigger sins to confess.